Agile Therapeutics (NASDAQ:AGRX) Now Covered by StockNews.com

-StockNews.com began coverage on shares of Agile Therapeutics (NASDAQ:AGRX – Get Rating) in a research report sent to investors on Thursday.
-The brokerage issued a sell rating on the specialty pharmaceutical company’s stock.
+StockNews.com began coverage on shares of Agile Therapeutics (NASDAQ:AGRX – Get Rating) in a research note issued to investors on Friday.
+The firm set a “sell” rating on the specialty pharmaceutical company’s stock.

-Separately, Zacks Investment Research lowered Agile Therapeutics from a hold rating to a sell rating in a research report on Monday, January 24th.
-Two investment analysts have rated the stock with a sell rating and four have issued a buy rating to the stock.
-According to data from MarketBeat, the company has a consensus rating of Hold and a consensus target price of $3.38.
+Separately, Zacks Investment Research lowered shares of Agile Therapeutics from a “hold” rating to a “sell” rating in a research note on Monday, January 24th.
+Two research analysts have rated the stock with a sell rating and four have issued a buy rating to the stock.
+According to MarketBeat, the stock has an average rating of “Hold” and a consensus price target of $3.38.

 Agile Therapeutics, Inc is a healthcare company, which engages in the development and commercialization of transdermal patch.
 Its lead product candidate, Twirla, also known as AG200-15, is an investigational low-dose, non-daily prescription contraceptive.
 The company was founded by Chien Te Yen on December 22, 1997 and is headquartered in Princeton, NJ.